 Thank you to the Ministerio de Medio Ambiente y Recursos Naturales (MARN) for their authorization to conduct scientific research in El Salvador’s protected natural areas (permits were obtained annually starting in 2002: AIMA MARN-DGPN 006-2002 and ending in 2013: MARN AIMA-005-2013).
 All research reported here was carried out in compliance with the relevant laws, guidelines, and permits of El Salvador.
 Thank you to: MARN and SalvaNatura for their employee’s assistance in San Salvador and in the field; and to the MARN for logistics support and the GIS layers.
 Especially thank you to Alfonso Sermeño Martínez, Vidal Campos Aguirre, Charles Starner and our families.
 Thank you also to Dr. David Andersen for his technical review and the US Fish and Wildlife Service.
 Author contributions: JNW developed, planned and implemented the owl surveys; AAA conducted the statistical analyses; JNW and AAA jointly wrote the manuscript.

-Figures

-Figure 1.
-Map of El Salvador.
-Owl surveys were conducted from 2003 to 2013 in three different protected areas within El Salvador: El Imposible National Park (EINP), Montecristo National Park (MNP) and Nancuchiname Forest (NF).